MMZK1526/mmzk-typeid/README.md

 For more information, please check out the [specification](https://github.com/jetpack-io/typeid/blob/main/README.md).

+It also serves as a (temporary) UUIDv7 implementation in Haskell, since there are no official ones yet.

 If you notice any issues or have any suggestions, please feel free to open an issue or contact me via email.

 ## Highlights